Porteus Kiosk PXE Server

 UPDATE: Porteus Kiosk 3.5.0 supports PXE booting with nested configurations enabled which allows configurations 'per PXE client'.
-Please mind that all modules which you are using across all clients must be hosted on your own PXE server (clients pulling components from porteus-kiosk.org during every boot would bring unnecessary overhead).
-If the kiosk configuration differs between the clients (e.g. some PCs are using Firefox with flash and other Chrome browser) then all modules will be downloaded on the client side and then unwanted ones will be deleted from the system.
+Please mind that all modules which you are using across all clients must be hosted on your own PXE server (clients pulling components from porteus-kiosk.org during every boot would bring an unnecessary overhead on our server).
+If the kiosk configuration differs between the clients (e.g. some PCs are using Firefox and other Chrome browser) then all modules will be downloaded on the client side and then unwanted ones will be deleted from the system automatically.

 2) PXE boot needs a wired connection between the server and the client.